Skip to Main Content

 Red Vinyl, Low Light, and the Long Memory of Koreatown

 There is a particular quality of light inside The Prince that takes a moment to adjust to.
 On West 7th Street in Koreatown, the room runs dark by design: deep red booths, amber-washed walls, and the kind of overhead fixtures that were never meant to flatter anyone in a hurry.
 The effect is immediate and deliberate.
-This is a bar that operates at a different pace than the city outside, and the room communicates that before a drink is ordered.
+This is a restaurant that operates at a different pace than the city outside, and the room communicates that before a drink is ordered.

 Koreatown's bar culture has consolidated around two poles over the past decade: the karaoke room above a pojangmacha, and the aggressively renovated cocktail lounge aimed at westside spillover.
 The Prince sits in neither category.
-It predates the current cycle of the neighbourhood's transformation and, in doing so, occupies a kind of structural immunity — the building's history is long enough that the bar has absorbed multiple waves of LA without being reshaped by any of them.
+It predates the current cycle of the neighbourhood's transformation and, in doing so, occupies a kind of structural immunity, the building's history is long enough that the bar has absorbed multiple waves of LA without being reshaped by any of them.

 The Room as the Point